bazel-contrib/SIG-rules-authors/proto-grpc.md

   more difficult behaviours of plugins.

-- **Language-Specific Rulesets**: Finally we have the language-specific rulesets, which may introduce their own specialised rules for supported language, such as seen in [rules_go](https://github.com/bazelbuild/rules_go#protobuf-and-grpc).
+- **Language-Specific Rulesets**: Finally we have the language-specific rulesets, which may introduce their own specialized rules for supported language, such as seen in [rules_go](https://github.com/bazelbuild/rules_go#protobuf-and-grpc).
 The benefit of these rules is that they are designed and supported around the needs of the specific language involved and benefit from the expertise of the rules authors.
 However, in any multi-language project, this may